 Join Us For a Dinner Cruise?
 Why Yes!

 So we agreed from the outset with Captain Fell that the price of his dinner cruise was very reasonable.
 But would it be a good Tassie experience?
 You know, there’s only one way to find out for certain.
-So when Karlien made contact with Think Tasmania and requested help with some advertising, we accepted an invitation to climb aboard and test the waters.
+So when staff member Karlien made contact with Think Tasmania, we accepted an invitation to climb aboard and test the waters.
 This article is a result of our first-hand experience.

 We met with the good captain at 5:30pm at his jetty on Franklin Wharf in Hobart before our 6:00pm dinner cruise departure time.
 We ordered our meals, which were to be cooked fresh aboard the boat when we set sail, and had a casual chat.